Reunion (2024 film): Production

 In August 2021, it was announced that Howery, Magnussen, and Bell would be cast in the film, with filming set to occur in Los Angeles in the autumn.
-Later that same month, it was announced that Dobrev, Chung, Hitchcock, and Crawford joined the cast, with production set to begin in Los Angeles the week the announcement was made.
-On September 16, 2021, it was announced that Doan joined the cast and that filming took place in Los Angeles.
+Later that same month, it was announced that Dobrev, Chung, Hitchcock, and Crawford had joined the cast, with production set to begin in Los Angeles the week the announcement was made.
+On September 16, 2021, it was announced that Doan had joined the cast and that filming was taking place in Los Angeles.
 On September 23, 2021, it was announced that Blair had joined the cast.

 In November 2021, it was announced that filming had wrapped.

 Release

 The film was first released in Brazil on Paramount+ on April 13, 2024, and was released digitally in the United States on June 28, 2024.

 Reception

 The movie was described as sharing the premise and echoing the casting of The Afterparty.